tytydraco/yessleep/out/Id_only_been_overseas_on_business_for_two_weeks_When_I_got_back_someone_was_in_my_home_painted_to_look_like_our_cat_and_my_family_couldnt_tell_the_difference.md

 As we were pulling off the interstate, he broke that silence, but not in the way I was expecting.

-*“You haven’t…taken anything, right?
-Still on the wagon?”* he asked.
+*“Hey, you haven’t…taken anything, right?
+Still on the wagon, so to speak?”* he asked.

 Automatically, I responded: